contensis/contensis.github.io/docs-src/content-types/field-editors/README.md

 # Supported fields and editors
 A field may support different types of field editor, e.g *Text* or *Multiline Text*.
-The selected option will then determine what options are available to authors.
+The selected option will then determine which options are available to authors.

 ## Field types that support multiple field editors
 Each of the following field types support different data formats.
 In some instances a data format may have multiple field editors available, if there are various ways to capture the data.